Benzics/DSA/README.md

 # Data Structures and algorithms in JavaScript
-- This is to exercise my knowledge in BIG O notation
+- This is to exercise my knowledge in Data Structures and algorithms
 - Written in Typescript